Notes on living wills

-Without a living will, you tacitly agree to life-sustaining assistance being given if you become incapable of judgment.
+Without a living will, you tacitly agree to a guardian being appointed if you become incapable of judgment.
 If you want to decide yourself who can make decisions on your behalf if you become incapable of judgment, you should draw up a living will in which you appoint one or more natural persons or legal entities to carry out certain tasks.

 The appointed guardianship allows for officially ordered, legal representation of a person of majority age who is incapable of judgment and thus incapacitated.
 This is the case, for example, for an elderly person who can no longer think clearly because of senility.